 Red blood cells attach to oxygen and carry it in the blood to the tissues.
 When they get to an area that needs oxygen, they give it up and pick up carbon dioxide which they carry back to the lungs.
 A shortage of red blood cells is called anaemia.
 The role of the red blood cell in carrying oxygen explains why very anaemic people usually feel breathless.

 Platelets are very important in blood clotting.
 They clump together to form a plug to help stop bleeding.
 They then release other chemicals to clot the blood and repair the blood vessel.

-All the different types of blood cells develop from a type of cell called a blood stem cell.
-In adults, blood stem cells are present in the bone marrow, inside the skull, ribs, sternum (breast bone), spine and pelvis.
+All blood cells start as the same type of cell, called a stem cell.
+In adults, there are blood stem cells in the bone marrow, inside the skull, ribs, sternum (breast bone), spine and pelvis.

 The stem cells divide and multiply to make the blood cells.
 These cells develop and mature (differentiate) as they grow into white cells, red cells or platelets.
 The diagram below shows how the different types of cells can develop from a single blood stem cell.

 It is possible to collect stem cells from the bone marrow or the blood and freeze them.
 Doctors can then use stem cells as part of high dose chemotherapy treatment called stem cell transplant or bone marrow transplant.

 Some types of cancer drugs can lower the number of white blood cells, red blood cells and platelets in your blood for some time.
 Drugs that can cause this include some chemotherapy drugs and some targeted cancer drugs.

 Developing blood cells multiply all the time as they mature in the bone marrow and are then released into the blood.
 Some cancer drugs can slow the production of blood cells by the bone marrow, so they are not released as quickly into the blood.
 Then the number of circulating blood cells goes down.